Spain's ruling Socialists defeated in Catalonia

 The northeastern region, which boasts a bigger budget that Chile's, also pushed up its direct and indirect debt by 24.2 percent over a year to 29.5 billion euros as of the end of June.

 A recent poll by the CEO institute showed that unemployment was the main concern for 40 percent of Catalans.

 The moderate nationalist CiU, which held power for 23 years until 2003, is also benefiting from anger over changes to a charter approved by the Spanish parliament in 2006 and which gave Catalonia sweeping powers.

 Spain's Constitutional Court in June struck down several articles of the charter that expanded the already significant powers of self rule of the Catalan government, sparking mass protests in the region.

 Some 5.4 million people were eligible to cast ballots at 2,721 polling stations.
-Turnout was 6o percent, higher than had been expected.
+Turnout was 61 percent, according to the TV3 exit poll.

 © 2010 AFP